wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    The basic categories are owner, contributor, and reader.

+   User roles can be scoped to:
+   * Tenant - LIMIT: Up to 2,000 roles can be defined for a tenant.
+   * Management group
+   * Subscription
+   * Resource group
+   * Resource
+   <br /><br />

    BTW, after you follow instructions below on setting up CLI, this Bash command lists all the pre-defined roles:

    <pre><strong>az role definition list -o table --query [].roleName</strong></pre>